This bill would ban food service establishments from providing non-biodegradable, plastic straws and beverage stirrers.

 Int.
 No. 936

-By Council Members Espinal, Rosenthal, Grodenchik, Levine, Constantinides, Lander, Moya, Ayala, Ampry-Samuel, Rivera, Chin, Powers, Van Bramer, Lancman, Torres, Koslowitz, Cohen, Gibson, Brannan, Adams, Reynoso, Gjonaj, Kallos, Dromm and Salamanca
+By Council Members Espinal, Rosenthal, Grodenchik, Levine, Constantinides, Lander, Moya, Ayala, Ampry-Samuel, Rivera, Chin, Powers, Van Bramer, Lancman, Torres, Koslowitz, Cohen, Gibson, Brannan, Adams, Reynoso, Gjonaj, Kallos, Dromm, Salamanca and Richards

 A Local Law to amend the administrative code of the city of New York, in relation to prohibiting single-use plastic beverage straws and beverage stirrers